Science meets surf: The sustainable future of surfboard manufacturing

 Stage 5: Quality inspection and reporting

-For quality control, the WYVE team once again used Hexagon’s Absolute Arm, combined with Hexagon’s Inspire software — a comprehensive solution designed to simplify the process of taking portable measurements to save time and improve productivity.
+For quality control, the process once again comes back to the Absolute Arm and Absolute Scanner AS1, combined with Inspire software – a comprehensive portable metrology solution designed to simplify the process of taking measurements to save time and improve productivity.

-This solution allowed the team to import and use all native CAD formats with minimal training required so they could compare each printed part to the original design to ensure it met requirements.
+This solution allows the team to import and use all native CAD formats with minimal training required – they are now able to compare each printed part to the original design to ensure it meets requirements.

 Figure 9: Quality inspection with the Absolute Arm and Absolute Scanner AS1.